USCbiostats/fmcmc/README.md

 }
 ```

-Much simpler function\!
-Let’s do the call of the MCMC function
+Much simpler function!
+Let’s do the call of the MCMC function specifying
-specifying the right transition kernel to increase the acceptance rate.
+the right transition kernel to increase the acceptance rate.
+In this
-In this example, we will set the max of all parameters to be 5.0, and
+example, we will set the max of all parameters to be 5.0, and the min to
-the min to be -5.0 for the constant and 0 for the beta coefficient and
+be -5.0 for the constant and 0 for the beta coefficient and the variance
-the variance parameter, all this using the `kernel_normal_reflective`
+parameter, all this using the `kernel_normal_reflective` (which
-(which implements a normal kernel with boundaries) function:
+implements a normal kernel with boundaries) function:

 ``` r
 set.seed(1215) # Same seed as before